 How It Is Done continued...

-At the end of the recording period (usually 24 hours), you will
+At the end of the recording period (usually 24 to 72 hours), you will

 return to the doctor's office or hospital to have the electrodes removed, or

 you may be able to remove the electrodes yourself.
+You will return the Holter monitor to your doctor's office or hospital.
 The recorded tape will be

 read by computer to provide information about your heart rate, the frequency of